 Whether planting perennials or annuals, preparing the soil in advance will help your plants flourish.
 Annuals will probably be less choosey about where they live since they will only be around for about a year.
 However, the better the growing conditions, the better the plant will fare.

 If you are starting with a bare or weedy spot of land, you'll need to start at the beginning.
-Determine the area for your flower bed and start digging.
+First, determine the area for your flower bed and start digging.
 Remove all surface weeds along with rocks and roots.

 When starting plants from seed, be sure that your soil has been adequately prepared.
-Dig a small hole in the ground, according to the directions on the seed packet (usually about twice the depth of the seed), and drop in a couple of seeds.
-Cover with soil and water gently, but thoroughly.
+Then, according to the directions on the seed packet (usually about twice the depth of the seed), dig a small hole in the ground and drop in a couple of seeds.
+Cover with soil and water gently but thoroughly.
 Be sure to keep the soil moist as the seed sprouts.

 Many flowers are started in a greenhouse before moving to the garden.
-Whether you grow your seedlings or purchase them from a garden store, be sure to harden them off first.
+So whether you grow your seedlings or purchase them from a garden store, be sure to harden them off first.

 Next, dig a hole as deep as your seedling (including its root mass) and twice as wide.
 If your garden soil is mediocre, this is a great time to throw some compost or organic fertilizer into the hole.
 Loosen the root ball and place the seedling gently into the hole.
 Add enough soil or planting medium to fill in.
 Tamp the soil down gently and water thoroughly.

-The first year, add about 2 inches (5 cm) of mulch right up to the plant crown to help retain moisture, keep weeds at bay, and moderate soil temperatures.
-Each year add additional mulch without exceeding a depth of 2 inches (5 cm).
+In the first year, add about 2 inches (5 cm) of mulch right up to the plant crown to help retain moisture, keep weeds at bay, and moderate soil temperatures.
+Then, each year add additional mulch without exceeding a depth of 2 inches (5 cm).

 Water, on average, an inch (2.5 cm) per week the first year.
 Check the requirements for specific plants, as watering needs will vary depending on species and location.
-Deep, but less frequent watering encourages the plant to develop deeper roots, which will aid it in surviving drought conditions (or lackadaisical watering).
+Deep but less frequent watering encourages the plant to develop deeper roots, aiding it in surviving drought conditions (or lackadaisical watering).
 An easy way to water perennials is to bury a soaker hose beneath the mulch.
 In the following years, perennials will require less water.

 Perennials planted in good soil will not require much fertilization.
 Adding a good organic bloom fertilizer and some compost at the beginning of each growing season should be sufficient.
 Perennials grown in poor soil will benefit from occasional foliar applications of fertilizer — as always, read the instructions on the label for recommended application rates.